 But outside America, these nation-states were battered by 1945.
 Economically, much of the industrialized world lay in ruins after WWII.
-Diplomatically, the conflict segued into the Cold War between its two main victors, the U.S. and Soviet Union, hastened the establishment of Israel, and ushered in an age of decolonization across the globe — all stories we’ll cover in coming chapters.
+Diplomatically, the conflict segued into the Cold War between its two main victors, the U.S. and Soviet Union, hastened the establishment of Israel and ushered in an age of decolonization across the globe — all stories we’ll cover in coming chapters.

 One English code-breaker, Alan Turing, pioneered computer technology (the “electronic brain”) and helped lay the theoretical groundwork for artificial intelligence before being arrested for homosexuality and chemically castrated with estrogen.
 He committed suicide at age 41.
-Turing predicted, “One day ladies will take their computers for walks in the park and tell each other ‘My little computer said such a funny thing this morning.’”
+Anticipating smartphones, Turing predicted, “One day ladies will take their computers for walks in the park and tell each other ‘My little computer said such a funny thing this morning.’”

 Domestically, WWII revived the civil rights movement as America re-examined its own values after fighting racist regimes in Japan and Germany.
 It also led to employer-covered health insurance (e.g. Blue Cross Blue Shield) as firms competed for talent amidst a government-mandated wage freeze.
 That meant employers gradually assumed responsibility for such benefits instead of the government and is an important factor in why the U.S. was the only developed country to never provide its people public health insurance (the other reason is the political pull of private health insurance companies).
 Work breaks became routine to accommodate female factory workers.

-The government spurred middle-class prosperity with the GI Bill, that provided aid to white veterans for housing and education while staving off the sort of resentment caused by delaying benefits seen in the Bonus Army March of 1932.
+The government spurred middle-class prosperity with the GI Bill, which provided aid to white veterans for housing and education while staving off the sort of resentment caused by delaying benefits seen in the Bonus Army March of 1932.
 The GI Bill granted free tuition to veterans, triggering a huge expansion in higher education.
-In 1900, only 1/400 Americans went to college (and only 6-7% graduated from high school).
+In 1900, only 1/400 Americans went to college and only 6-7% graduated from high school.
 Today around 40% of Americans get some higher education or training, and 75% graduate from high school.
 This education growth probably would’ve occurred anyway as the economy grew more complex, but the GI Bill hastened the transition.

-Optional Websites & Reading:
+Optional Viewing & Reading:

 The Decision to Drop the Atomic Bomb, Truman Library